nicholashanson/stig/README.md

 In the case of 32-bit instructions, "t*" denotes a specific encoding.
 For example, **strb_imm_32_t2** uses certain default values for flags that allow it to use more bits to encode the immediate (12 bits in total). **strb_imm_32_t3** encodes the flags explicitly, so it only has 8 bits to store its immediate.

 ### Instructions
 Thumb-2 instructions can be either 16 or 32-bit.
-These are modelled in Strig like this:
+These are modelled in Stig like this:
 ```code
 struct instr_16 {
 	uint addr;